EastEnders: Repeats

-On 1 December 2012, the BBC uploaded the first 54 episodes of EastEnders to YouTube, and on 23 July 2013 they uploaded a further 14 episodes bringing the total to 68.
+On 1 December 2012, the BBC uploaded the first 54 episodes of EastEnders to YouTube, and on 23 July 2013 it uploaded a further 14 episodes bringing the total to 68.
 These have since been taken down.
-In April 2018, it was announced that Drama would be showing repeats starting 6 August 2018 during weekdays and they are also available on-demand on the UKTV Play catch-up service for 30 days after the broadcast.
+In April 2018, it was announced that the Drama channel would be showing repeats of the show, starting on 6 August 2018 during weekdays; they are also available on-demand on the U catch-up service for 30 days after the broadcast.
 In December 2019, Christmas episodes were added to Britbox UK.